naston70/jeremys-it-lab/23.EtherChannel/etherchannel.md

 If multiple links are added to an existing link to aid with congestion, STP will block the additional ports.
 All except one will be disabled by STP.
 It does this as if all of the switches Ports were forwarding, Layer 2 loops would form between switches, causing broadcast storms.

-The new links would remain unused unless the active link failed, in that casr one of the other links will start forwarding.
+The new links would remain unused unless the active link failed, in that case one of the other links will start forwarding.

 By forming the links into one EtherChannel, these problems are solved and the gains in redundancy and speed are realised.